wilrodriguez-projects/wilrodriguez-projects/README.md

 # Wil Rodriguez (Wil)

 Technical Project Manager specializing in IT operations, infrastructure coordination, and automation.
 Currently building a public IT Support Home Lab while preparing for the CompTIA A+ certification.

 I focus on bridging technical delivery and operational execution by building practical tools, dashboards, and lab environments that simulate real production systems.

-My work combines project leadership with hands-on technical exploration in cloud systems, infrastructure operations, and IT support environments.
+My work combines project leadership with hands-on technical exploration across cloud systems, infrastructure operations, and IT support environments.

 ---